 In honor of the MyGalileoApp Challenge Finals in Prague last week, Xablu was invited to give a talk to the audience.
 Galileo, the focus of the challenge, is the European Global Navigation Satellite System (GNSS) aimed to provide an independent high-precision positioning system.
-Within the challenge, teams needed to create applications that woud highlight the added value Galileo offers.
-Xablu shed a light on the impact location services can have in the near future.
+Within the challenge, teams needed to create applications that would highlight the added value Galileo offers.
+Xablu shed light on the impact location services can have in the near future.

 Location services are a major part of our everyday lives: we cannot imagine a world anymore where we have to rely on paper maps instead of mobile navigation.
 We all use location services every single day: from planning public transport, to navigation in driving, as well as receiving weather updates based on where we are or even advertisements we see online.
 Location services are not only practical, they can really improve our quality of life.